 Anxiety – You are not alone!

 In England, 1 in 6 people report experiencing a common mental health problem (such as anxiety and depression) in any given week.
-This information has been taken from the charity “MIND” whose report was in 2017.
+This information has been taken from the charity “MIND”.
+Furthermore anxiety in children is increasing.

 What can cause Anxiety